microsoft/FluidFramework/packages/dds/tree/docs/undo/README.md

 ## V1 Undo

-Here we detail the vision for the first implementation of undo.
+Here we detail the vision for the first implementation of undo/redo.
+This implementation is meant to satisfy our needs for parity with experimental (AKA legacy) SharedTree.

 This first version aims to achieve some basic undo functionality with a minimum amount of code changes and complexity.
 To that end, we mostly reuse the existing code paths for changesets by always sending